 - Which offers work best for your particular crowd?

 Is it free gifts?
 Competitions?
 Discounts?
 The right offers can make or break your affiliate marketing campaigns.

-Compare the results and use this data to refine your affiliate strategy.
+Compare the results and plan an A/B test with data to refine your affiliate strategy.

 Address those issues with detailed content and relevant products.

 Begin by looking at affiliate marketing networks in your niche.
 Compare the types of products, commissions, and payment methods.